 Maggie enjoys spending time gardening and cooking with her husband Micah and her daughters Opal, Sophia and Isabel.

 Cari brings more than a decade of experience in communications and nonprofit management to her work at the WNC Green Building Council, with the intention of helping both members and the broader community more effectively connect with the nonprofit's mission and access ways each person can make an impact.

 Cari graduated from DePaul University in Chicago with a major in journalism and minor in political science, and an interest in the way people engage in the story of their own community as well as in the systemic policies and practices which either support that connection or foster civic disengagement.
 Before moving to Asheville in 2014 to work in nonprofit management, Cari worked as a journalist in Chicago, including time covering green building as a reporter focused on residential and commercial real estate.
 She's a big believer in the idea that the way you do anything is the way you do everything, and that the process of creating a sustainable experience in the outer world directly relates to the practice of cultivating balance in our inner world.

-When she's not supporting the work of the WNCGBC, Cari can be found teaching yoga classes in the community, enjoying the vibrant Asheville food and music scene, or exploring these majestic mountains with her husband Pat and dog Lucy.
+When she's not supporting the work of the WNCGBC, Cari can be found teaching yoga classes in the community, enjoying the vibrant Asheville food and music scene, or exploring these majestic mountains with her husband, daughter and dog.

 Board of Directors: